 The impact and next steps

-Since its establishment, Inclusive Futures has not been without its challenges, but overall, it has been a huge success, with a total of 3 new personnel joining Andron as a direct result of the programme.
-Our first recruit through Inclusive Futures has also celebrated their 1 Year anniversary with Andron, a heart-warming testament to the success of our programme.
+Since its establishment, Inclusive Futures has not been without its challenges, but overall, it has been a huge success, with a total of 10 new personnel joining Andron as a direct result of the programme, three of whom have been employed with Andron for over a year: a heart-warming testament to the success of our programme.

 We understand that in order to have a lasting impact on the lives of our candidates, we must have support mechanisms in place to ensure that the transition into employment is one that is smooth and ultimately sustainable.
 The impact of trauma can mean the workplace is difficult to navigate for candidates and key to its success is the diligence of our charity partners, who have provided the recruits with wrap-around support whilst they transition into employment.
 Additionally, providing assistance to our managers through the recruitment and integration process.